 Visa Review Services

-To ensure the success rate of visa approval by the Canadian Embassy, we strongly recommend that you employ the services of a Regulated Immigration Consultant to assist with your application before it is submitted to the Canadian Consulate for processing.
-This will ensure a much higher probability for success.
+We strongly recommend that you employ the services of a Regulated Immigration Consultant to assist with your application before it is submitted to the Canadian Consulate for processing.

 The cost of any services provided by the Immigration Consultant must be paid directly to the consultant.
 A credit of up to $400 for their services will be applied towards your tuition only if we receive confirmation of your payment to the Immigration Consultant, your visa is approved, and you enrol at VanArts.